When every finitely generated ideal is S-principal: Main Results

 \section{Main Results}

 Let $R$ be a ring and let $S$ be a multiplicatively closed subset of $R$.
 Recall that a ring $R$ is B\'ezout if every finitely generated ideal of $R$ is principal.
 First, we introduce a weak version of B\'ezout ring called $S$-B\'ezout ring in the following way: \begin{defn} Let $R$ be ring and $S$ be a multiplicative set of $R$.
-Then $R$ is said to be $S$-B\'ezout, if every finitely generated ideal of $R$ is $S$-principal. \end{defn}
+An ideal $I$ of $R$ is said to be $S$-principal if there exists $s\in S$ such that $sI\subseteq rR\subseteq I$ for some $r\in R$. $R$ is said to be $S$-B\'ezout, if every finitely generated ideal of $R$ is $S$-principal. \end{defn}

 It is worthwhile noting that any B\'ezout ring is $S$-B\'ezout for every multiplicative set $S$ of $R$.
 However, the converse is not true in general as shown in the following examples which illustrate non-B\'ezout $S$-B\'ezout rings. \\ \begin{exam} Let $R:=\mathbb{Z}\propto (\mathbb{Z}/{2\mathbb{Z}})^\infty$ be the trivial ring extension of $\mathbb{Z}$ by the $\mathbb{Z}$-module $(\mathbb{Z}/{2\mathbb{Z}})^\infty$ and $S :=\{2^n ,0) / n \in \mathbb{N}\}$ be a multiplicatively set of $R$.
 Then: \begin{enumerate} \item $R$ is an $S$-B\'ezout ring. \item $R$ is not a B\'ezout ring. \end{enumerate} \end{exam}